taplytics/Taplytics-Android-SDK/EXPERIMENTS.md

 Method: ```Taplytics.delayLoad(Activity activity, Drawable image, int maxTime) ```

+and ```Taplytics.delayLoad(Activity activity, Drawable image, int maxTime, int minTime) ```

 **Activity**: the activity (typically main activity) that will be covered in a splash image.

 **Image**: A Drawable image that will be the splash screen.

-**Max Time**:  Regardless of the results of Taplytics, the image will fade after this time.
+**maxTime**:  Regardless of the results of Taplytics, the image will fade after this time.
 Milliseconds.

-**Min Time**: Sometimes Taplytics loads things really fast, and this might make the image show only for a short amount of time.
+**minTime**: Sometimes Taplytics loads things really fast, and this might make the image show only for a short amount of time.
 To keep this from happening, there is an optional minimum time option.
 Regardless of Taplytics loading experiments, the delayload wont finish until after this minumum time.
+Milliseconds.

 **Examples**: